fallwall/in-my-running-shoes/README.md

  - User to view all notes from all users under a race.

 ## Post-MVP
+- Race listing to be sorted by distance/ date.
 - User to see list of one's own races listing.
 - Above, categorized by race distance and location.
+- Above, group date of annually occuring events.
 - Above with data visualization.
 - email service for user info and marketing email?